MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyRoleManagementPolicyRule.md

 # New-MgPolicyRoleManagementPolicyRule

 ## SYNOPSIS
-The collection of rules like approval rule, expiration rule, etc.
+The collection of rules like approval rules and expiration rules.

 ## SYNTAX